 The Company's facilities are located in suburban Atlanta, Georgia, and in Guildford, England.
 The corporate headquarters in Atlanta consists of approximately 200,000 square feet of leased manufacturing, administrative, laboratory, and warehouse space with an additional 7,600 square feet of off-site warehouse space.
 Approximately 26,000 square feet are dedicated to clean room work areas.
 The primary facility has six main laboratory facilities: human tissue processing, BioGlue manufacturing, bioprosthesis manufacturing, research and development, microbiology, and pathology.
 Each of these areas consists of a general technician work area and adjoining "clean rooms" for work with human tissue and for aseptic processing.
 The clean rooms are supplied with highly filtered air that provides a near-sterile environment.
 The human tissue processing laboratory contains approximately 15,600 square feet with a suite of seven clean rooms.
 The current processing level is estimated to be at about 25% of total capacity.
 The volume of tissue processed is currently constrained by the availability of tissue.
 To increase the current processing levels, the Company could increase the number of employees, expand its second and third shift, and add equipment.
 The BioGlue manufacturing laboratory contains approximately 13,500 square feet with a suite of six clean rooms.
-The current processing level is about 6% of total capacity.
-To produce at full capacity levels, the Company would need to increase the number of employees, add work shifts, and install automated filling and pouching equipment.
+The current processing level at full capacity levels, the Company would need to increase the number of employees, add work shifts, and install automated filling and pouching equipment.
 The bioprosthesis manufacturing laboratory contains approximately 20,000 square feet with a suite of six clean rooms.
+The research and development laboratory is approximately 20,000 square feet with a suite of six clean rooms.
 The research and development laboratory is approximately 10,500 square feet with a suite of five clean rooms.
 The microbiology laboratory is approximately 8,000 square feet with a suite of five clean rooms.
-The pathology laboratory is approximately 1,100 square feet.
-The Europa facility located in Guildford, United Kingdom contains approximately 3,400 square feet of leased office and warehousing space.
+The Europa facility located in Guildford, United Kingdom conta